The Best Compost Tea Brewer On The Market

 So I decided to try it.
 I started with the highly recommended KIS compost tea brewer – one of the first and still best tea brewers on the market (based on independent lab testing) – and I never looked back.

-“The KIS brewers are extremely easy to set up and use, very easy to clean, and make great teas by extracting all the species of bacteria, fungi, protozoa, and nematodes present in the compost into the tea.
+“The KIS brewers are extremely easy to set up and use, very easy to clean, and make great teas by extracting all the species of bacteria, fungi, protists, and nematodes present in the compost into the tea.
 Using the right resources, the KIS brewer can get fantastic fungal biomass growing in their tea maker.

 Using the KIS starter foods and compost, we have never seen the KIS brewer have a problem maintaining aeration.
 Even if “poor compost” has been used, where E.coli and other pathogens were in high numbers, these problem organisms have been dropped to less than detectable levels by the proper use of this machine.”